irods/irods_rfcs/00000000_irodsmonitor.md

 This binary would provide read-only JSON responses to RESTful queries.

-At first, a single endpoint:
+At first, a couple endpoints:

+/heartbeat => is the server awake

-/ => general status/stats
+/status => general status/stats

 Potentially including all of the following: